 Tuesday, November 4, 2008

-UPDATE 11/04/08: Linzy Earles, who turned 18 last month, has been charged with second-degree manslaughter in a juvenile court in connection with the death of her baby, 2-month old Zane Alen Earles.
+UPDATE 11/04/08: Linzy Earles, who turned 18-years old last month, has been charged with second-degree manslaughter in a juvenile court in connection with the mauling death of her baby, 2-month old Zane Alen Earles.
 The Tulsa police affidavit states that Zane "was left unattended in an infant swing on the opposite side of the house for approximately two hours."
 In this time, the family's 8-week old lab-mix, "that was left loose in the house ate the two-month-old victim."

-A police affidavit alleges child neglect by the 17-year-old mother whose 2-month-old son was mauled to death by a family pet.
-Tulsa Police allege that Linzy Earles has a history of drug abuse and was neglectful when her baby, Zane Earles, was killed by a Labrador puppy at the home of his mother and grandparents on July 28.
+A police affidavit alleges child neglect by the 17-year-old mother whose 2-month old son was mauled to death by a family pet.
+Tulsa Police allege that Linzy Earles has a history of drug abuse and was neglectful when her baby, Zane Earles, was killed by a dog at the home of his mother and grandparents on July 28.
 Police responded to a call about a dog mauling at the home.
 When officers arrived, they found the baby had been left unattended in a baby swing for about two hours.

 Tulsa, OK - In a developing story, it appears another family dog has attacked and killed an infant.
 In this instance, the victim was a 2-month-old baby in Tulsa, Oklahoma.
-Police said the infant was mauled by a young Labrador this morning.
+Police said the infant was mauled to death by a young labrador this morning.
 The child died at the scene.
 Officer Jason Willingham says the baby's mother and grandmother were home at the time, but nobody was in the room when the attack occurred.
 He says the child was left in a swing.

 07/25/08: 2008 Fatality: 1-Year Old Erie Girl Killed by Family Dog

 07/23/08: 2008 Fatality: Mississippi 3-Year Old Boy Killed by Pit Bull